Is my dog overweight?

 “If there are no underlying health issues, a weight loss programme will probably be individually developed for your pet and should include diet and lifestyle changes.”

-The good news is that most obese dogs can be helped to lose weight and then go on to have a healthy lifestyle.
+The good news is that most obese dogs can lose weight and as a result, go on to have a healthy lifestyle.

-Regular exercise is key, but don’t ask too much of your dog too quickly, especially if he or she is not used to being active.
+Always remember that regular exercise is key.
+Don’t ask too much of your dog too quickly, especially if he or she is not used to being active.

 Start with short, regular walks and gradually build up the intensity and frequency from there.